How do we get to know you?

 Step 1: Apply Online

 Top Tip: “Have your qualification details to hand before you begin, such as GCSEs and A Levels.”
-Jason, Student Recruitment team
+Jason, Early Careers Recruitment team

-- Plus 104 UCAS points for BrightStart and Graduate Programmes
+- Plus 104 UCAS points for BrightStart, Year 12 (NI Year 13 and Scotland S5) Careers Shapers and Graduate Programmes.

 Keep your candidate ID safe

 You’ll get a unique candidate ID number when you submit your form.
 You’ll need to quote this every time you get in touch with us about your application.
-This is part of our ‘name blind’ recruitment process, which helps us prevent unconscious bias.
-It means your name, email address, and the schools and university you went to, can’t be seen by our recruitment team when they screen your application, only your candidate ID.
+This can be found in the top left corner of your account area.

 You’ll go straight through to Step 2.